-Scrum is the most enabled Agile framework – the result of a survey conducted by VersionOne reveals that about the 58% of the Agile organizations adopt Scrum.
+Scrum is the most enabled Agile framework – the result of a survey conducted by VersionOne reveals that about the 58% of the Agile organizations adopt Scrum. as their main framework

 Scrum was created and developed by Ken Schwaber and Jeff Sutherland in the ‘90s.
 It is an iterative and incremental approach firstly thought to manage software delivery.
 Scrum is a team-based approach where the development process is divided into several sprint in order to enhance collaboration with the final user.
 “Scrum” was named after a Rugby practice, where it is a synonym of “melee”: it leads to imagining how the development team works; all the involved actors pushing towards the same direction, as to say towards a successfully product delivery.